asterics/AsTeRICS/Documentation/docs/plugins/actuators/CrosshairCursorControl.md

 ![Screenshot: CrosshairCursorControl plugin](./img/crosshaircursorcontrol.jpg "Screenshot: CrosshairCursorControl plugin")

-CrosshairCursorControl plugin

 ![Screenshot: CrosshairCursorControl arrow indicator](./img/crosshaircursorcontrol_demo.jpg "Screenshot: CrosshairCursorControl arrow indicator")

-CrosshairCursorControl arrow indicator

 ![Screenshot: CrosshairCursorControl tooltip for doubleclick](./img/crosshaircursorcontrol_tooltip.jpg "Screenshot: CrosshairCursorControl tooltip for doubleclick")

-CrosshairCursorControl in combination with Tooltip plugin for double click

 **Please Note:**
 The mouse emulation on **Windows 7/10** does not always work as expected due to User Account Control (UAC) settings.
 Especially when you want to use the Windows 7 On-Screen-Keyboard dragging the keyboard does not work.
 To troubleshoot [turn off the User Account Control (UAC)][1] - change the level to "Never notify"